 However, the one constant in my kitchen – aside from the guaranteed mess – is that I keep a little notebook with me when I’m developing new recipes.
 Because as soon as I leave the kitchen after eating, that brilliant new recipe is “WHOOOSH!” out of my head!

 Call it “mom brain” if you want.
 But really, I was still just as forgetful before I was a mom.

 It’s raining cookie crumbs.

-Anyway, I’ve made this peanut butter pie a few times over the past couple of months.
+Anyway, I’ve made this peanut butter pie with an Oreo crust a few times over the past couple of months.
 Tweaking the sugar here, the salt there.
 Altering the order in which the ingredients are beaten together.

 Each time the pie turned out really well but the recipe below is the best of all of my attempts.

 The caveat to the perfection that is this peanut butter pie is the crust.
 It always turns out a little crumbly.